Public Sector Pension Investment Board Sells 990 Shares of G-III Apparel Group, Ltd. (NASDAQ:GIII)

 A number of other hedge funds have also recently made changes to their positions in GIII.
 Heritage Wealth Management LLC lifted its holdings in G-III Apparel Group by 28.1% during the 3rd quarter.
 Heritage Wealth Management LLC now owns 4,293 shares of the textile maker’s stock valued at $121,000 after purchasing an additional 942 shares during the last quarter.
 Macquarie Group Ltd. lifted its holdings in G-III Apparel Group by 82.9% during the 2nd quarter.
 Macquarie Group Ltd. now owns 3,727 shares of the textile maker’s stock valued at $122,000 after purchasing an additional 1,689 shares during the last quarter.
 Meritage Portfolio Management bought a new position in G-III Apparel Group during the 3rd quarter valued at about $208,000.
 Dark Forest Capital Management LP bought a new position in G-III Apparel Group during the 2nd quarter valued at about $213,000.
 Finally, XTX Topco Ltd bought a new position in G-III Apparel Group during the 2nd quarter valued at about $232,000.
 93.13% of the stock is owned by hedge funds and other institutional investors.

 In other news, Director Laura H. Pomerantz sold 7,600 shares of G-III Apparel Group stock in a transaction that occurred on Wednesday, December 15th.
 The shares were sold at an average price of $26.75, for a total transaction of $203,300.00.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Insiders own 9.60% of the company’s stock.
+9.60% of the stock is owned by insiders.

 G-III Apparel Group (NASDAQ:GIII) last announced its earnings results on Wednesday, December 1st.
 The textile maker reported $2.16 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.79 by $0.37.
 G-III Apparel Group had a net margin of 6.56% and a return on equity of 12.62%.
 The company had revenue of $1.02 billion during the quarter, compared to the consensus estimate of $1.02 billion.
 During the same period in the previous year, the firm posted $1.31 earnings per share.
 The company’s revenue was up 22.8% on a year-over-year basis.
 As a group, equities research analysts forecast that G-III Apparel Group, Ltd. will post 3.73 earnings per share for the current year.

-Separately, Zacks Investment Research downgraded shares of G-III Apparel Group from a “strong-buy” rating to a “hold” rating and set a $31.00 price target for the company. in a report on Wednesday, November 3rd.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat.com, G-III Apparel Group has a consensus rating of “Hold” and an average price target of $34.67.
+Separately, Zacks Investment Research downgraded shares of G-III Apparel Group from a “strong-buy” rating to a “hold” rating and set a $31.00 target price for the company. in a research note on Wednesday, November 3rd.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $34.67.

 About G-III Apparel Group